-Describe the strategies the school employs to support incoming and outgoing cohorts of students in transition from one school level to another resource classes, and after school activities.
-The Principal from BMS will speak with Hampton Elementary students and parents at fifth (5th) graduation about expectations for in coming 6th graders.
+1. Describe the strategies the school employs to support incoming and outgoing cohorts of students in transition from one school level to another.

 Pre-K instructors and Kindergarten instructors meet once per semester to converse about curriculum expectations.
 Pre-K students will visit Kindergarten classes and Kindergarten teachers will visit the Pre-K Classes.